Skip to main content

 Farrar, Straus and Giroux | 9780374609078 | Published November 4, 2025

 In Tokyo, the son works as an English tutor and drinks his nights away with friends at a gay bar.
-He’s entangled in a sexual relationship with a married man and while he has built a chosen family in Japan, he is estranged from his mother in Houston, whose preference for the son’s oft-troubled homophobic brother, Chris, pushed him to leave home.
-Then, in the weeks leading up to Christmas, the mother arrives uninvited on his doorstep.
+He’s entangled in a sexual relationship with a married man, and while he has built a chosen family in Japan, he is estranged from his mother in Houston, whose preference for the son’s oft-troubled homophobic brother, Chris, pushed him to leave home.
+Then, in the weeks leading up to Christmas, 10 years since they last saw each other, the mother arrives uninvited on his doorstep.
 With only the son’s cat, Taro, to mediate, the two of them bristle at each other immediately.
 The mother, wrestling with memories of her youth in Jamaica and her own complicated brother, works to reconcile her good intentions with her missteps.
 The son struggles to forgive.
 But as life steers them in unexpected directions, they begin to see each other more clearly.

 Queen Esther by John Irving - Fiction, Historical Fiction